 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The risk of developing prediabetes based on the metabolic/obesity phenotypes has been poorly investigated.
-In a 14-year follow-up cohort study, we observed that metabolically unhealthy normal weight, metabolically healthy obese (MHO), and metabolically unhealthy obese (MUO) were at higher risk for developing prediabetes compared with metabolically healthy normal weight (MHNW) subjects.
-The results stratified by sex demonstrated no significant association in men, whilst in women the risk of prediabetes development was significantly higher in all metabolic/obesity phenotypes compared with MHNW.
-Transforming from each phenotype to MHNW or MHO was not related to the risk of prediabetes development, whereas transforming from each phenotype to MUO was associated with increased risk of prediabetes.
+Core tip: The risk of developing prediabetes based on metabolic/obesity phenotypes has been poorly investigated.
+In a 14-year follow-up cohort study, we observed that metabolically unhealthy normal weight, metabolically healthy obese (MHO), and metabolically unhealthy obese (MUO) were at higher risk for developing prediabetes compared to metabolically healthy normal weight (MHNW) subjects.
+The results stratified by sex demonstrated no significant association in men, while the risk of prediabetes development was significantly higher in all metabolic/obesity phenotypes in women compared to MHNW.
+Transforming from each phenotype to MHNW or MHO was not related to an increased risk of prediabetes development, whereas transforming from each phenotype to MUO was associated with an increased risk of prediabetes.

-Haghighatdoost F, Amini M, Aminorroaya A, Abyar M, Feizi A. Different metabolic/obesity phenotypes are differently associated with developing of pre-diabetes in adults: Results from a 14-year cohort study.
+Haghighatdoost F, Amini M, Aminorroaya A, Abyar M, Feizi A. Different metabolic/obesity phenotypes are differentially associated with development of prediabetes in adults: Results from a 14-year cohort study.
 World J Diabetes 2019; In press

 INTRODUCTION

 Type 2 diabetes mellitus (T2DM) is a public health concern worldwide[1].
-The prevalence and burden of diabetes has increased faster in low-income and developing countries than high-income countries[2].
-Prediabetic subjects are at 3-12 times higher risk for developing diabetes compared with the general population[3].
+The prevalence and burden of diabetes has increased faster in low-income and developing countries than in high-income countries[2].
+Prediabetic subjects are at a 3-12 times higher risk for developing diabetes compared to the general population[3].
 In addition, the prevalence of cardiovascular and renal diseases has increased in American prediabetic patients over the last decades[3].
-Therefore, identification of effective measures to prevent prediabetes risk might be useful for reducing T2DM, cardiovascular and renal diseases risk.
+Therefore, identification of effective measures to prevent prediabetes risk might be useful for reducing the risk of T2DM, cardiovascular and renal diseases.